alptug01/QA/README.md

 - Dashboard page is open
 - Freelancer list is loaded
 - At least 3 freelancers are available
-- No freelancer is saved at the beginning (if needed clear storage before starting)
+- No freelancer is saved at the beginning

 Test Steps
 1- Check that all freelancer cards have a Save Freelancer button